Jacked Ramsays Post Game: Blazers vs Thunder

-Join Danny Marang and Brandon Sprague as they try to figure out how the Portland Trail Blazers fell to the Oklahoma City Thunder, 98-81.
+For the second time in a week the Portland Trail Blazers and the Oklahoma City Thunder faced off and for the second time in a week, the Thunder prevailed.
+Tonight in Portland, in yet another low scoring affair, the Thunder beat the Blazers 96-93 on the backs of Lu Dort and Josh Giddey in a game where NEITHER team shot better than 40 percent from the field.

-Thanks to a mercy bucket from Tony Snell, the Blazers were able to eclipse 20 points in a period for the second time tonight following their 31-point first quarter.
-They filled in the second and third periods with 16 and 14 points respectively - displaying some of the worst production of the season and looking eerily similar to the dog days of December.
+After going through much of the season as one of the best 3-point shooting teams in the league, the Blazers have been up against it lately - tonight, just 18 percent from distance - and without much rim pressure they run out of options really quick offensively.
+This hurts particularly after moving Norman Powell along with Robert Covington earlier this afternoon in a trade with the Los Angeles Clippers.

-Is this a one game situation for a team that’s spent a lot of time on the road?
-Is this a sign of things to come?
-With less than 2 weeks before the NBA trade deadline, and notes of the Blazers running it back with the core of Damian Lillard, CJ McCollum and Jusuf Nurkic - games like this, no matter how shorthanded they are - have to ring bells at the offices of One Center Court.
+Join Danny Marang and Brandon Sprague as they look at tonight’s game but more so focus on what the next 6 days holds for the Blazers as the trade deadline approaches.

 SUBSCRIBE: YouTube, Twitch, Apple Podcasts, Spotify, Google and Anywhere You Get Podcasts!